pikvm/pikvm/pages/gpio.md

             # This example shows how the default __gpio__ driver settings can be changed.
 It can be omitted if you are fine with the defaults.
             __gpio__:  # Names surrounded by doube underscore are system reserved
                 type: gpio  # Refers to the plugin name handling the communication
-                state_poll: 0.1  # Seconds

-            # You can define another gpio driver with a different polling interval
+            # You can define another gpio driver for some reason
             my_gpio:
                 type: gpio  # Refers to the plugin name handling the communication
-                state_poll: 1.5  # Seconds

             # Example for a USB HID relay connected to Pi-KVM
             relay: